Our Projects

 Portugal Cove – St. Philip’s Street Classification

-In 2016, Harbourside Transportation Consultants conducted a comprehensive traffic and roadway study in the Town of Portugal Cove, St. Philip’s.
-In gathering this information, the Town’s goal was to have Harbourside re-classify streets as necessary and create a new town map to illustrate the street reclassifications.
+Harbourside Transportation Consultants conducted a comprehensive traffic and roadway study in Portugal Cove, St. Philip’s, Newfoundland.
+The goal was to have Harbourside re-classify streets as necessary and create a new town map to illustrate the street reclassifications.
+The reclassification of streets in Portugal Cove, together with the previous traffic study and traffic calming policy, represents a modernization of the town’s transportation infrastructure.

 Town of Portugal Cove – St. Philips Traffic Calming Policy